d3sformal/debug-infra-gentests/README.md

 ## Organization

 Code style in most sources that `#include` LLVM headers is (auto)formatted by `clangd`.
 Other files have no code style enforced (so far).
+Most of the time, running `cmake ./ && make` should result in a successful build.

 Folder naming: